mike4aday/SwiftlySalesforce/README.md

 * [ConnectedApp.swift]: Coordinates the OAuth2 authorization process, and securely stores and retrieves the resulting access token.
 The access token must be included in the header of every HTTP request to the Salesforce REST API.
 If the access token has expired, the ConnectedApp instance will attempt to [refresh][OAuth2 refresh token flow] it.
 If the refresh process fails, then ConnectedApp will call on its delegate to authenticate the user, that is, to display a Salesforce-hosted web login form.
 The default implementation uses a [Safari View Controller](https://developer.apple.com/videos/play/wwdc2015-504/) (new in iOS 9) to authenticate the user via the OAuth2 '[user-agent][OAuth2 user-agent flow]' flow.
 Though 'user-agent' flow is more complex than the OAuth2 '[username-password][OAuth2 username-password flow]' flow, it is the preferred method of authenticating users to Salesforce, since their credentials are never handled by the client application.

-## Dependent Frameworks
+## Dependent Framework
-The great Swift frameworks leveraged by Swiftly Salesforce:
-* [PromiseKit](http://promisekit.org): "Not just a promises implementation, it is also a collection of helper functions that make the typical asynchronous patterns we use as iOS developers delightful too."
+Swiftly Salesforce depends on [PromiseKit](http://promisekit.org): "Not just a promises implementation, it is also a collection of helper functions that make the typical asynchronous patterns we use as iOS developers delightful too."
-* [Alamofire](https://github.com/Alamofire/Alamofire): "Elegant HTTP Networking in Swift"

 ## Resources
 If you're new to the Salesforce Platform or the Salesforce REST API, you might find the following resources useful: